Coolboyrajat/My-Telegram-Bot/README.md

 ### Overall
 - Docker image support for linux `amd64, arm64/v8, arm/v7`
 - Switch from sync to async
-- SWitch from python-telegram-bot to pyrogram
+- Switch from python-telegram-bot to pyrogram
 - Edit variables and overwrite the private files while bot running
 - Update bot at startup and with restart command using `UPSTREAM_REPO`
 - Improve Telegraph.
 Based on [Sreeraj](https://github.com/SVR666) loaderX-bot
-- Mirror/Leech/Watch/Clone/Count/Del by reply
-- Mirror/Leech/Clone multi links/files with one command
+- Multi links/files Mirror/Leech/Clone/Zip/Unzip with one command in same directory.
+Mostly helpful in unziping tg file parts
 - Custom name for all links except torrents.
 For files you should add extension except yt-dlp links
 - Extensions Filter for the files to be uploaded/cloned
-- View Link button.
-Extra button to open index link in broswer instead of direct download for file
+- View Link button to open index link in broswer instead of direct download for file
+- Additional inline button for multi function
 - Queueing System
-- Ability to zip/unzip multi links in same directory.
-Mostly helpful in unziping tg file parts
-- Almost all repository functions have been improved and many other details can't mention all of them
-- Many bugs have been fixed

 ## From Base and other Repositories
 - Mirror direct download links, Torrent, Mega.nz and Telegram files to Google Drive
 - Copy files from someone's Drive to your Drive
 - Download/Upload progress, Speeds and ETAs
 - Mirror all youtube-dl supported links
-- Docker support
 - Uploading to Team Drive
 - Index Link support
 - Service Account support